awsdocs/amazon-eks-user-guide/doc_source/security-iam.md

 Administrators can use AWS JSON policies to specify who has access to what\.
 That is, which **principal** can perform **actions** on what **resources**, and under what **conditions**\.

-Every IAM entity \(user or role\) starts with no permissions\.
-By default, users can do nothing, not even change their own password\.
-To give a user permission to do something, an administrator must attach a permissions policy to a user\.
-Or the administrator can add the user to a group that has the intended permissions\.
-When an administrator gives permissions to a group, all users in that group are granted those permissions\.
+By default, users and roles have no permissions\.
+To grant users permission to perform actions on the resources that they need, an IAM administrator can create IAM policies\.
+The administrator can then add the IAM policies to roles, and users can assume the roles\.

 IAM policies define permissions for an action regardless of the method that you use to perform the operation\.
 For example, suppose that you have a policy that allows the `iam:GetRole` action\.
 A user with that policy can get role information from the AWS Management Console, the AWS CLI, or the AWS API\.